Above & Beyond (band): Group Therapy era (2010–2014)

 Above & Beyond at Trance Energy, 2010.

-The first single to be heard from Above & Beyond's second artist album, Group Therapy, was "Thing Called Love", featuring vocals from Richard Bedford.
-It is featured in the Anjunabeats Volume 8 compilation album released on 19 July 2010.
-After months of writing, refining, and perfecting, the hugely anticipated album Group Therapy was released to widespread critical acclaim on 6 June 2011.
-Hitting No. 1 in the iTunes Dance Album charts, the album was also hugely well received by the dance music press.
+The first single from Above & Beyond's second artist album, Group Therapy, was "Thing Called Love", featuring vocals from Richard Bedford.
+It was included on the Anjunabeats Volume 8 compilation album released on 19 July 2010.
+Group Therapy was released on 6 June 2011, and charted at number one in the iTunes Dance Album charts.
 DJ Magazine put the three members of Above & Beyond on the cover of their May issue, describing them as the "biggest DJ/production collective the UK has ever produced."
-Mixmag hailed the album as "Artist Album of the Year".
-The album contains downtempo moments, such as the classical piano-influenced opening track "Filmic" and the reflective "Only a Few Things", featuring Zoë Johnston, as well as more uptempo club tracks such as "Sun & Moon", "Thing Called Love", and "Prelude".
-All songs are written and produced by Above & Beyond, with Richard Bedford and Zoë Johnston providing vocals.
+Mixmag named the album as "Artist Album of the Year".
+All songs were written and produced by Above & Beyond, with Richard Bedford and Zoë Johnston providing vocals.

-The first official radio single from the album, "Sun & Moon", featuring vocals from Richard Bedford, became a favorite of BBC Radio 1 personality Vernon Kay and ended up on the station's B-List, an achievement that was also followed by their second radio single, "Thing Called Love", which also featured Richard Bedford.
-"Thing Called Love" was also featured during an episode of the MTV drama Teen Wolf.
-In 2017, Billboard named "Sun & Moon" the number-one saddest dance music song of all-time.
+The first official radio single from the album, "Sun & Moon", featuring vocals from Richard Bedford, was championed by BBC Radio 1 DJ Vernon Kay, and was included on the station's B-List, as was the second radio single, "Thing Called Love".
+"Thing Called Love" was used in an episode of the MTV drama Teen Wolf.
+In 2017, Billboard named "Sun & Moon" the saddest dance music song of all-time.